 Ed Trust-West and Public Advocates have called for tracking supplementary dollars to the school level to ensure funding isn’t diverted elsewhere or for other less needy students.
 They support having more decisions made at the school site level.
 Ramanathan said he’s disappointed that Brown’s principle of subsidiarity ends at the school district’s central office rather than at the school level.
 Affeldt said there needs to be more transparency on how dollars will flow to the school site.

 Kirst said he doesn’t envision requiring separate accountability plans for each school, although districts could require them on their own if that’s what their communities want.

 Affeldt added one more concern.
 Under the transition period leading to full funding of the Local Control Funding Formula – a period of seven to 10 years – districts would have to account only for spending levels for targeted groups as of 2012-13.
 Meanwhile, they’ll be gradually getting more money for targeted groups each year, Affeldt said.

 Lempert said that discussions regarding Brown’s plans are continuing.
 He expects the final bill will include additional accountability language, though he wouldn’t predict what that might be.

-Filed under: Categorical Funding, English learners, Equity issues, Featured, Foster care, Jerry Brown, Parents, Poverty, Reporting & Analysis, School Finance, Site Councils, State Board of Education, State Budget, Weighted Student Funding (Local Control Funding Formula) · Tags: Arun Ramanathan, Children Now, Education Trust-West, Jerry Brown, Michael Kirst, Ted Lempert
+Filed under: English learners, Equity issues, Featured, Foster care, Jerry Brown, Local Control Funding Formula, Parents, Poverty, Reporting & Analysis, School Finance, Site Councils, State Board of Education, State Budget · Tags: Arun Ramanathan, Categorical Funding, Children Now, Education Trust-West, Jerry Brown, Michael Kirst, Ted Lempert